Asynchronous Context

 Expectations

 ThreadLocal state is preserved and modifiable across synchronous boundaries, and our operators should provide the same functionality.
-To clarify this means if someone is calling an method in the imperative style and the state is shared then the same property should hold for adjacent operators.
-To demonstrate this check out the following code snippets:
+To clarify this means if someone is calling a method in the imperative style and the state is shared then the same property should hold for adjacent operators.
+To demonstrate this, consider the following code snippets:

 Function composition